BugZooOrg/genprog-tse-2012-bugs/indent/README.md

 indent 1.9.1
 ============

-Description: Unix source code processing utility.
+Unix source code processing utility.
 This benchmark and its test inputs are taken from Miller et al.'s work on fuzz testing.

 **Bug:** Infinite loop.